 Enmeshment is to be caught or involved in something unpleasant or dangerous from which it is difficult to escape.
 Enmeshment is a dysfunctional family dynamic that is passed through the generations.
-Enmeshment usually originates due to some sort of trauma or illness (addiction, mental illness, a seriously ill child who is overprotected). https://livewellwithsharonmartin.com/enmeshment/
+Enmeshment usually originates due to some sort of trauma or illness (addiction, mental illness, or a seriously ill child who is overprotected). https://livewellwithsharonmartin.com/enmeshment/

 Indoctrination of the Innocent 24 x 30, oil on linen Indoctrination is the process of teaching a person or group to accept a set of beliefs uncritically. (dictionary.com)